active-logic/activelogic-cs/Doc/Reference/Logging.md

 cont(log && $"Searching within a {dist:0.#}m range");
 ```

+To avail short-form logging calls (such as `done()` instead of `status.done()`), statically import `Active.Status`.

-String interpolation is recommended throughout.
-The `log && message` syntax ensures that no string formatting is performed in log-less mode, which is required for good performance.
-In contrast, the following usage is strongly discouraged:
+String interpolation is recommended; the `log && message` syntax ensures no string formatting is applied in release builds, which is required for best performance.
+In contrast the following approach is strongly discouraged:

 ```cs
 var msg = string.Format("Searching within a {0:0.#}m range", dist);
 cont(log && msg);
 ```

-With the above syntax, string formatting cannot be avoided; this would result in significant overheads.
+With the above syntax, string formatting overheads cannot be avoided.

 Using the above syntax, you may also attach messages to `@void()`, `failure()`, `forever()`, `impending.cont()`, `impending.doom()`, `pending.cont()` and `pending.fail()`.